jipiboily/naive/README.md

 - To setup environment variables, create a file a `app.env` file at the root of the project's directory on the server: `sudo vi /paas/apps/my-project-name/app.env`.
 Each line will be used as is and should respect the "ENV_VAR=VALUE" format, no comment allowed or anything else.
 - ...

+### Configuration

+Some of the configuration can done via a `naive.json` file.
+See in the doc directory of his project for a sample.
+You can configure the domain there.

 ## Some cool ideas I will probably not do:

 - client tool to